julienloizelet/cs-remediation-engine-poc/docs/USER_GUIDE.md

 ];
 ```

-The `fallback_remediation` setting will be used to determine which remediation to use in case a decision contain a
+The `fallback_remediation` setting will be used to determine which remediation to use in case a decision has a
-remediation that does not belong to the `ordered_remediations` setting.
+type that does not belong to the `ordered_remediations` setting.

 This setting is not required.
 If you don't set any value, `'bypass'` will be used by default.

 If you set some value, be aware to include this value in the `ordered_remediations` setting too.

-In the example above, if a retrieved decision contains a `mfa` remediation, the `ban` fallback will be use instead.
+In the example above, if a retrieved decision has a `mfa` type, the `ban` fallback will be use instead.